warts Treatment

 heading bottom

-Some of the treatments used to treat warts include:
+Some common treatments for warts include:

-• Electrosurgery:Electrosurgery (curettage and cautery) has been used for large and resistant warts.
-Under local anaesthetic, the growth is pared away and the base burned.
+• Electrosurgery : This technique, which includes curettage and cautery, proves effective for large and resistant warts.
+Under local anaesthetic, the practitioner pares away the growth and burns the base.

 How can I prevent warts?